VrijKun/CS6910_Assignment_2/README.md

 pytorch and pytoch-lightning 2.2.1 numpy 125
 ```
 - I have conducted most some of my experments on Google collab.
-And some on PC.
+And most of them on PC.
+If Google collab file shows error please use python file.
 - To run the code clone the repository, install wandb and wget which is used to import the dataset.
 - You need to use inbuilt GPU to run the experiments on Collab.
 It will allow faster computation and training of your model.
 ```